alone-as-a-god/DollyBot/README.md

 REACT_APP_INVITE_URL = Again on the Oauth2 Panel, remove all the ckeckmarks and click on "bot" instead.
 Below this menu a new one will popup, where you have to make a checkmark on `Administrator`.
 Then copy the link above.

 REACT_APP_YOUTUBE_API_KEY =
-1. Go to the page: https://console.cloud.google.com/home/dashboard and login with your google account.
-2. Create a new Project
-3. Go to https://console.cloud.google.com/apis/library, make sure you're on the right project and activate "YouTube Data API v3"
-4. Then go to https://console.cloud.google.com/apis/credentials and click "Create credentials" > API Key
+To create your YouTube API-Key go on the page: https://console.cloud.google.com/home/dashboard and login with your google account.
+Then you need to create a new project.
+When your project has been created go to https://console.cloud.google.com/apis/library, make sure you're on the right project and activate "YouTube Data API v3".
+Lastly go to https://console.cloud.google.com/apis/credentials and click "Create credentials" > "API Key"